 Substance Abuse and its potential impact on a family law case

 Chances are you or someone you know battles a daily addiction to alcohol.
-Your children have either been raised in an environment in which they have been exposed to alcohol or your need to drink has been exacerbated by the stress associated with the legal proceedings.
-Either way, if you have a history in which you’ve abused alcohol and the law has gotten involved then the odds are good that this behavior will become a part of your divorce or child custody case.
+Your children have either been raised in an environment in which they have been exposed to alcohol, or your need to drink has been exacerbated by the stress associated with the legal proceedings.
+Either way, if you have a history in which you’ve abused alcohol and the law has gotten involved, then the odds are good that this behavior will become a part of your divorce or child custody case.

 Unfortunately, a decision to drink alcohol and then get behind the wheel of a motor vehicle makes it very difficult for you to argue that you present an exceptional often for a judge to consider awarding you more time or rights to your child.
-Consuming alcohol in any quantity affects your decision making abilities.
+Consuming alcohol in any quantity affects your decision-making abilities.
 Abusing alcohol and driving a motor vehicle is a symptom of the larger flaw of alcohol abuse.

-Whether you are going through a divorce or child custody case you need to be aware that what you will end up with at the end of your case is an arrangement in which you share the responsibilities of raising your child with your ex-spouse or your child’s other parent.
+Whether you are going through a divorce or child custody case, you need to be aware that what you will end up with at the end of your case is an arrangement in which you share the responsibilities of raising your child with your ex-spouse or your child’s other parent.

-Transporting your child is key to achieving a “normalized” possession schedule
+Transporting your child is key to achieving a “normalized” possession schedule.

 What I have seen courts do, at least in temporary orders, is restrict the visitation and possession that you have with your child in the time period immediately following your DUI or DWI.
-As time progresses and you show no regression in terms of your drinking and driving then you have the chance to gain more time with your child without being under the watchful eye of a supervised visitation facility or your ex spouse.
+As time progresses and you show no regression in terms of your drinking and driving, then you have the chance to gain more time with your child without being under the watchful eye of a supervised visitation facility or your ex-spouse.
 Another thing to be aware of is that courts will often order you to be alcohol tested periodically to intended that your drinking is being managed effectively.

 Questions on DUI or DWIs and how they can affect your family law case?
 Contact the Law Office of Bryan Fagan, PLLC

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”

 Other Articles you may be interested in: